 A video shows what light rail in Kansas City may have looked like, including the line proposed in the November 2008 election.
 The video includes stations and light rail vehicles.Back

 MAX Bus Rapid Transit service provides faster, more frequent service, and features the latest technology in the transit industry.
 MAX uses easy-to-identify vehicles.
 Its stops are well-lit, with highly visible information markers and newly designed passenger shelters.
 Information markers feature real-time MAX arrival information so that customers may wait with greater confidence.

 Kansas City’s first BRT line, otherwise known as MAX, currently serves River Market, downtown, Crown Center, midtown and the Plaza.
 Read more about the MAX.

-KCATA is studying the possibility of enhanced transit service along Kansas City’s Prospect Ave. corridor from downtown to 85th St.
+KCATA is studying the possibility of enhanced transit service along Kansas City’s Prospect Ave. corridor from downtown to south Kansas City

 The Prospect Corridor is served by KCATA’s second busiest route, 71-Prospect, with about 6,000 passengers on a typical weekday.
 The transit service enhancement under consideration is the establishment of MAX service, bus rapid transit (BRT).
 Ridership significantly increased and remains strong on KCATA MAX routes on Main St., launched in 2005, and Troost Ave., which began in 2011.

 Information about proposed station locations, possible amenities, benefits and project timelines are available in this document [PDF] and below.